anchor Description

 anchorCoordination

-U.S. Army Corps of Engineers (Washington Aqueduct Division), National Park Service (NPS), Maryland Department Of Natural Resources (DNR), Maryland-National Capital Park and Planning Commission (M-NCPPC), Town Of Glen Echo, WSSC Water, PEPCO, Verizon, Comcast; Special Capital Projects Legislation will be proposed by the County Executive.
+U.S. Army Corps of Engineers (Washington Aqueduct Division), National Park Service, Maryland Department Of Natural Resources, Maryland-National Capital Park and Planning Commission, Town Of Glen Echo, WSSC Water, Pepco, Verizon, Comcast.